keboola/connection-docs/management/project/limits/index.md

 - **Users** --- the number of [project users](/management/project/users).
 [Keboola support users](/management/support/#keboola-support-users) do not count towards this number, and neither do [tokens](/management/project/tokens).
-- **Project Power** --- measured in [Time Credits](#project-power---time-credits)
+- **Project Power** --- measured in [Time Credits/Units](#project-power---time-credits)
 - **Storage size** --- the sum of the sizes of the tables in your [Table Storage](/storage)

 ### Project Power -- Time Credits

-Project Power Credits is proportional to the sum of the elapsed time of all jobs executed in Keboola.
+**PPUs** (project power units, also known as credits) are proportional to the sum of the elapsed time of all jobs executed in Keboola.
 Measured in milliseconds, presented in hours (1 hour = 3,600 seconds).
-Every job consumes different amount of Project Power Credits, based on
+Every job consumes different amount of Project Power Units, based on

 - elapsed time of the job (in seconds),
-- type of the job (sandbox, SQL transformation, Python transformation), and
+- types of jobs (workspace, SQL, Python, and R transformations), and
-- performance of the backend used for the job (templates basic, medium, and large).
+- backend performance: Xsmall, Small, Medium, Large.

 Below you will find an overview of time credits consumed by individual Keboola job types.
 If you need more information, please contact your CSM.